AlvinGeorge-AG/python_projects/README.md

-Some Basic Example Problems Using Python Language lab works for semester 1
+Some Basic Example Problems Using Python Language That I had Done in Semester 1 lab works for semester 1